-5. The thoughts of a diligent man lead only to abundance, but of all who are hasty, only to poverty.
+5. The thoughts of a diligent man lead only to abundance, but the thoughts of all who are hasty lead only to poverty.

-6. The getting of treasures with a lying tongue is a vanity tossed about by those who seek death.
+6. The getting of treasures by a lying tongue is a vanity tossed about by those who seek death.

-7. The devastation of wicked men will drag them away, for they refuse to do what is right.
+7. The violence of wicked men sweeps them away; still, they refuse to do what is right.

-8. Crooked is the way of a guilty man, but as for the pure, his work is straightforward.
+8. The way of a guilty man is crooked, but as for the pure, his work is straightforward.

 9. It is better to live on a corner of a roof than in a house shared with a quarrelsome woman.